kmaeda16/RCGAToolbox/README.md

 ## Citation

-Maeda, Boogerd, and Kurata, RCGAToolbox: A real-coded genetic algorithm software for parameter estimation of kinetic models
+Maeda, Boogerd, and Kurata, RCGAToolbox: A real-coded genetic algorithm software for parameter estimation of kinetic models, bioRxiv, 2021

 Good luck!
 Any suggestions and bug reports are welcome.
 Please contact KM.